thomasriley/observability-for-kubernetes/content/prometheus/what-is-prometheus/_index.md

 ![Prometheus](/prometheus/what-is-prometheus/images/logo.png?classes=shadow&width=40pc)

 Prometheus is an open-source metrics oriented monitoring and alerting tool.
 The project was first created by SoundCloud in 2012.
-In 2016 the project joined the Cloud Native Compute Foundation.
+In 2016 the project joined the Cloud Native Compute Foundation (CNCF).
 In 2018, it's CNCF maturity status changed from incubation to graduated.
-Prometheus is only the second project to graduate after Kubernetes.
+Prometheus was only the second CNCF project to graduate, after Kubernetes.

 Prometheus has quickly become the de facto open-source monitoring tool for Kubernetes and is widely used and supported in the Cloud Native industry.